 - 1. The scribe should capitalize the first letter of a sentence if the student has indicated the punctuation in the previous sentence.
 For example, if the student said, "Capital T, the fox ran, period.
-The fox jumped, period."
-The scribe would write "The fox ran.
-The fox jumped." - 2.
+The fox jumped, period." - 2.
 The first word in a new paragraph when students have indicated for the scribe to begin a new paragraph.